 The iconic double bridge over the emerald green water of the Verzasca river can be found in the village of Lavertezzo.

 It is the village of national importance because, according to the number of inhabitants (only 13), it is the smallest political municipality in Switzerland.

 It is nice to slow down the pace and enjoy everything this place has to offer.

 I first heard the name of this town as a kid while watching my favorite movie with Louis de Funès “Delusions of Grandeur” when the Spanish queen says: “Locarno, Switzerland”.
 Since that time I wanted to visit this town with colorful houses on the lakeshore of Lago Maggiore.

 Switzerland on a smaller scale.
 If you don´t have time to travel all over Switzerland to see all its beauties, just visit this beautiful open-air theme park and you´ll explore it within a few hours.

 10. Alprose Schokoladenfabrik

-Honestly said, what are the best trip destinations with kids in Switzerland?
-The answer is pretty simple: to the chocolate making factories!
+Honestly, what are the best trip destinations with kids in Switzerland?
+The answer is pretty simple: to the chocolate-making factories!
 This one you will find in the village of Caslano, only half an hour car drive from Lugano.

 *Sponsors are carefully selected in conjunction with my mission statement to bring you the content I think you’ll love!
 All opinions and editorial decisions are solely my own.